 the types of tests to be performed;

-For example: functional, boundary, performance, and usability tests.

 the tests to be performed in accordance with the plans and procedures;

 the means and organizations to perform assurance function for testing and validation.

+For examples for item 1 are: functional, boundary, performance, and usability tests.

 Software product assurance plan [PAF, SPAP; PDR, CDR].

 Based on the criticality of the software, test coverage goals for each testing level shall be agreed between the customer and the supplier and their achievement monitored by metrics: